QuestCode/thema-2.1-slm/ICC/Cultural research/Cultural research.md

 | Like some smalltalk before moving on to business | Like to build a personal relationship before moving on to business |

 ##### Tips for Dutch people
 1. Try starting with a light discussion.
 You can talk about family, work, hobbies and sports.
 2. Use the name and title on the business cards to address your conversation partner.
 3. Be friendly and try to build a personal relationship as soon as possible.

+#### Tips for Lithuanian people
+1. Do not be afraid of breaking the ice, even if a spontaneous joke or informal conversation seems odd.
+This is common in Dutch culture.
+2. If you do not like being called by your first name, do not call Dutch people by their first name either.
+Alternatively you could take the more direct approach by telling them you do not like being called by your first name.
+Because directness is also appreciated within Dutch culture.

 ### Meetings
 Meetings are attended by employees of similar status.
 A list of attendees and their functions is expected in the invitation.
 Business in Lithuania is generally a hierarchical afair.
 The chair of the meeting is likely the most senior attendee.
 He will determine the pace and decide who can speak.
 During the opening of the meeting the chair will do the introductions in order of seniority.
 Junior members mostly only respond to direct questions from senior members.